stla/cyclotomic/README.md

 ## [1] TRUE
 ```

-The set of cyclotomic numbers also contains the cosine and sine of the
+The set of cyclotomic numbers also contains the cosine and the sine of
-rational multiples of pi.
-In particular, it contains the cosine and sine
+the rational multiples of pi.
+In particular, it contains the cosine and
-of any rational number when this number represents an angle given in
+the sine of any rational number when this number represents an angle
-degrees.
+given in degrees.

 ``` r
 cosDeg(60)